dwardTheNerd/KaggleGenAICapstoneProject/README.md

 ## Debugging

 The TUI application and Google ADK utilize Python's logging package for collecting logs.
-Logs are configured to output to .log files under the logs folder.
+Logs are configured to output to `.log` files under the logs folder.

 For more visibility into the agents' operations, you can change the logging_level in `config.json`.

-Change logging_level to DEBUG:
+Change logging_level to *DEBUG*:

 ```json
 {